lynnfaraday/aresmush.com/tutorials/config/idle.md

       title: Position

 A complete description of all available fields - and how to create custom fields - can be found in the "who_fields" option in the [Who/Where Configuration](/tutorials/config/who.html).

+## roster_app_template

+You can use this field to tell players what information is required for a roster application.

+## roster_app_category

+Roster applications will use this job category.